 Allow it to cool.

-In a food processor or with an immersion blender, mix together the scooped cooked eggplant,(take all the juices but leave the skin behind), garlic, lemon juice, salt and tahini.
-Pulse until pulped down.
+In a food processor or with an immersion blender, mix together the scooped cooked eggplant,(take all the juices but leave the skin behind), garlic, lemon juice, salt, and tahini.
+Pulse until the pulp is down.
 Taste and add any of the optional ingredients.

 Serve with a drizzle of olive oil and a sprinkle of sumac or anar dana powder.

-Once the eggplant is roasted, you can grill it or bbq it for the smoky flavours if you so desire.
-Originally the eggplant was smoked.
+Once the eggplant is roasted, you can grill it or barbecue it for the smoky flavours if you so desire.
+Originally, the eggplant was smoked.

 While sumac is the traditional powder, made from the tart sumac berry , anar dana is a great substitute.